3310 Lawbreakers

 CHART 3310 – LAWBREAKERS

 Individuals who commit and are convicted after August 22, 1996, of a felony related to possession, use or distribution of a controlled substance.
-(Crime does not involve FS benefits.)
+(Crime does not involve SNAP benefits.)

 Disqualified until no longer a fleeing felon or parole/probation violator.